linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 06.05.2023 (announcement)
+- 👨‍💼💼👩‍💼 Our team is working hard to improve our franchise system and bring more opportunities for entrepreneurial success! 🚀🤑💼 Have you ever considered starting your own business with a franchise? 🤔 #entrepreneur #franchising #smallbusiness

 ### 05.05.2023 (announcement ForJu)
 - Hey ForJu fans! 🙌 What do you think of the new v4.2 design? 🔥 We're loving it over here and considering adopting it for Linkspreed.com. 👀 Would you be on board with that change? 😎 #ForJu #Linkspreed #DesignFavorites 💻🔧🎨
 - https://user-images.githubusercontent.com/102324985/236571491-ce39dd1d-dcfa-4c85-b950-bb9643ad2082.png